 Foster an environment of ongoing coaching, development and professional growth of all SSoS staff and promote a culture of continuous learning.

 Continually evolve, adapt and refine the SSoS vision, policy, high-leverage priorities, staffing and utilization of assets across offices to have increased impact on targeted schools and districts and their students

 Ensure that the SSoS is aligned with federal and state statutory requirements and lead any adjustments to the system and programs as necessary.
 Leverage statutory requirements to effect real change for students that goes beyond compliance;

 Collaborate with and leverage partner organizations to build and enhance integrated and aligned models of assistance and accountability;

 Lead the development, management, prioritization and oversight of the federal and state budgets, grant-making, and other financial matters for the Statewide System of Support;

-Demonstrated expertise in leading or supporting low-performing public schools or districts to transform and significantly improve student achievement and outcomes, especially for historically marginalized students.
+Demonstrated passion and expertise for transforming low-performing public schools or districts and significantly improving student achievement and outcomes, especially for historically marginalized students.

 Demonstrated success promoting high achievement for students living in poverty, students of color, English learners, and/or students in special education;